CONTINUATION 1980 – 2020

 Clement’s Garden, 3’x4′, oil on hardboard 1986

 The artist/writer Clement Griffith has a large garden in North London.
 I began painting the above oil in mid-April 1986, attracted by the long grass and dandelions.
 As time passed the flowers became clocks and the horse-chestnut leaves burgeoned to dominate the composition.
 The leaves seemed to accumulate light and emit an inner glow.
-People often say my pictures are like photographs, but if you look, you’ll see they’re not photo-realist: I never paint from photographs.
-My friend Susan Herivel gave an apter characterisation: Photosynthetic Realism.

 Clement’s Garden in October, 1987 oil on canvas 4’x3′

-As a full-time teacher, I continued painting and exhibiting work, but after the above two paintings were exhibited in the Royal Academy Summer Exhibition, I found a gallery that would buy and sell my work, and was able to limit teaching and devote more time to painting.
-Though I still used various red/green colour combinations, my colour became more nuanced and primaries seldom appeared.
-I came to regard my pictures as no more than drawings in paint.
+As a full-time teacher, I continued painting and exhibiting work, but after the above two paintings were exhibited in the Royal Academy Summer Exhibition, I was approached by the Gallerist John Davies, who offered to buy and sell my work.
+I was able to limit teaching activities and devote more time to painting.

 To view galleries please click on smaller images: